kokkos/kokkos-core-wiki/ParallelDispatch.md

 ## 7.2 Parallel for

-The most common parallel dispatch operation is a \lstinline|parallel_for| call.
-It corresponds to the OpenMP construct \lstinline!#pragma omp parallel for!.
-\lstinline!Parallel_for! splits the index range over the available hardware resources and executes the loop body in parallel.
+The most common parallel dispatch operation is a `parallel_for` call.
+It corresponds to the OpenMP construct `#pragma omp parallel for`. `Parallel_for` splits the index range over the available hardware resources and executes the loop body in parallel.
 Each iteration is executed independently.
 Kokkos promises nothing about the loop order or the amount of work which actually runs concurrently.
 This means in particular that not all loop iterations are active at the same time.
 Consequently, it is not legal to use wait constructs (e.g., wait for a prior iteration to finish).
 Kokkos also doesn't guarantee that it will use all available parallelism.
 For example, it can decide to execute in serial if the loop count is very small, and it would typically be faster to run in serial instead of introducing parallelization overhead.
-The \lstinline|RangePolicy| allows you to specify minimal chunk sizes in order to control potential concurrency for low trip count loops.
+The `RangePolicy` allows you to specify minimal chunk sizes in order to control potential concurrency for low trip count loops.

-The lambda or the \lstinline!operator()! method of the functor takes one argument.
-That argument is the parallel loop ``index.''
-The type of the index depends on the execution policy used for the \lstinline!parallel_for!.
-It is an integer type for the implicit or explicit \lstinline|RangePolicy|.
-The former is used if the first argument to \lstinline|parallel_for| is an integer.
+The lambda or the `operator()` method of the functor takes one argument.
+That argument is the parallel loop "index."
+The type of the index depends on the execution policy used for the `parallel_for`.
+It is an integer type for the implicit or explicit `RangePolicy`.
+The former is used if the first argument to `parallel_for` is an integer.

 ## 7.3 Parallel reduce

-Kokkos' \lstinline!parallel_reduce! operation implements a reduction.
-It is like \lstinline!parallel_for!, except that each iteration produces a value, and the values are accumulated into a single value with a user-specified associative binary operation.
-It corresponds to the OpenMP construct \lstinline!#pragma omp parallel reduction!, but with fewer restrictions on the reduction operation.
+Kokkos' `parallel_reduce` operation implements a reduction.
+It is like `parallel_for`, except that each iteration produces a value, and the values are accumulated into a single value with a user-specified associative binary operation.
+It corresponds to the OpenMP construct `#pragma omp parallel reduction`, but with fewer restrictions on the reduction operation.

-The lambda or the \lstinline!operator()! method of the functor takes two arguments.
-The first argument is the parallel loop ``index.''
-The type of the index depends on the execution policy used for the \lstinline!parallel_reduce!.
-If you give \lstinline!parallel_reduce! an integer range as its first argument, or use \lstinline!RangePolicy! explicitly, then the first argument of the lambda or \lstinline!operator()! method is an integer index.
+The lambda or the `operator()` method of the functor takes two arguments.
+The first argument is the parallel loop "index."
+The type of the index depends on the execution policy used for the `parallel_reduce`.
+If you give `parallel_reduce` an integer range as its first argument, or use `RangePolicy` explicitly, then the first argument of the lambda or operator()` method is an integer index.
 Its second argument is a nonconst reference to the type of the reduction result.

 ### 7.3.1 Example using lambda